 I never used to get cold sores much, and can't remember when it ever started.
 However, ever since I became vegetarian my the recurrence of blisters has more than quadrupled.
-I couldn't figure out why until I researched herpes simplex 1 a little more.
+I couldn't figure out why until I researched the virus a little more.
 Now that I know more, I'd like to share my knowledge and what has worked for me.

 First of all, several things can trigger an outbreak:

 - Stressed immune system (like when you're sick)

 - Foods high in arganine (like chocolate, nuts, and oatmeal)

 Viruses seem to thrive on arganine, so naturally foods high in that amino acid will be feeding your virus infections.
 On the other hand, lysine seems to impede the virus' ability to absorb arganine.
 Therefore, foods high in lysine and low in arganine are ideal for keeping your cold sores at bay.

 The reason my outbreaks became more frequent after I cut meat out of my diet is because meats naturally contain high amounts of lysine.
 Couple that with the fact that I relied more on nuts for protein than in the past, and you can see how I developed a bit of an imbalance.

 It's not just about avoiding foods high in arganine.
 You also want food high in lysine.
 This chart will help you identify the foods with the highest and lowest lysine to arganine ratio.

 Additionally, I have been taking Lysine supplements.
 I take one 500 mg pill a day, unless I feel that familiar tingling in my lip, then I increase it to two a day.
 If the area starts to feel slightly rough, like the blister is about to form, then I increase to three pills a day (over the course of the day, not all at once).
 I've found that this usually prevents the outbreak and the blister site smooths out and becomes normal again.